Saltar a contenido

 output:

-"cat input/*.bam > ${meta.id}.${meta.type}.genotyped.bam"
+"cat input/*.vcf > ${meta.id}.${meta.type}.genotyped.vcf"

 }

-Another option might be to use the `saveAs` argument to the `publishDir` directive:
+Another option might be to use the saveAs argument to the publishDir directive:

 process MergeGenotyped {

-publishDir 'results/genotyped', saveAs: { "${meta.id}.${meta.type}.genotyped.bam" }
+publishDir 'results/genotyped', saveAs: { "${meta.id}.${meta.type}.genotyped.vcf" }

 input: